 The Advisory Committee may give formal opinions and the Legal Ethics Counsel may give nonbinding informal advisory opinions, interpreting Supreme Court Rules 4, 5 and 6, to members of the Bar.
 The Advisory Committee also reviews complaint files that have been closed after investigation, at the request of the complainant.
 The Legal Ethics Counsel serves as counsel and staff for the Advisory Committee.

 The Advisory Committee may waive penalties and past due enrollment fees upon proof satisfactory to it that any delinquency was caused by reason of physical or mental incapacity to engage in the practice of law.
 Rule 6.01(h).

-Members of the Advisory Committee, appointed by the Supreme Court, are: Jennifer Gille Bacon, Chair, Kansas City; Doreen D. Dodson, Vice Chair, St. Louis; Susan Appelquist, Springfield; Richard E. Banks, St. Louis; John Briscoe, New London; Al Brooks, Kansas City; Sidney A. Dulle, Jefferson City; Hon.
-John C. Holstein, Springfield; David P. Macoubrie, Chillicothe; Richard N. Priest, St. Louis; Susan Ford Robertson, Kansas City; and Dorothy White-Coleman, St. Louis.
+Members of the Advisory Committee, appointed by the Supreme Court, are: Jennifer Gille Bacon, Chair, Kansas City; Edward C. Clausen, Jefferson City; Susan Appelquist, Springfield; Richard E. Banks, St. Louis; John Briscoe, New London; David W. Ansley, Springfield; Sidney A. Dulle, Jefferson City; Elizabeth McCarter, St. Louis; Sheryl Butler, St. Louis; Richard N. Priest, St. Louis; Susan Ford Robertson, Kansas City; and Dorothy White-Coleman, St. Louis.
 The Legal Ethics Counsel is Melinda J. Bentley.